manuelsalamino/manuelsalamino/README.md

 :boy: **About me:**

-- 🔭 I’m currently working on Master Thesis on Anomaly Detection
 - 🌱 I’m currently learning how to get prepared for a job interview
+- 🔭 I worked on Anomaly Detection field during my Master Thesis
 - :musical_note: I listen a lot of music
 - :running: I do a lot of sport
-- :cocktail: I worked as bartender in wedding and birthday parties during my bachelor degree
+- :cocktail: I worked as bartender in wedding and birthday parties during my Bachelor's and Master's Degree